txpipe-shop/cardano-graphical-tx/docs/specification.md

 #### Address

-The address is a string that represents the address of the owner that has the values specified on the values field (explained later).
+The address is a string that represents the address of the owner that has the values specified on the `values` field (explained later).

 A valid address is a string that starts with a prefix, (e.g. `addr_test1` or `addr1` ), followed by a bech32 encoded string.
 For example: `addr_test1qq3w5yjst20qkscef9mjtw0xfc7fn6j3ptlq9qw0garsg4tu0dsummr50mcwm9ekwv547nly5n985n3w3wqw2g8uph0sky2tsk`.

-In general, any address that follows the format specified by Cardano will be valid, for a better understanding of this see [here](https://cips.cardano.org/cip/CIP-19).
+In general, any address that follows the format specified by Cardano will be valid.
+For a better understanding, see [here](https://cips.cardano.org/cip/CIP-19).

 #### Values